jeffinnes/100-days-of-code/r1-log.md

 ### R1D8
 Wrapped up the CSS Grid rework of my portfolio site.
 I also ended up combining some content that was previously on separate pages.
 Next up is making the whole site Mobile friendly because right now it is basically unusable on a phone!

+### R1D9
+Little bit of a rough start making the portfolio site mobile friendly.
+Everything I build for work is used on screens 1000px & up, haven't had much chance to flex this muscle; I'm definitely feeling a bit rusty.
+On top of that, Chrome's dev tool screen simulator wasn't triggering the media selectors and it took me a bit to figure out that my code wasn't the issue.
+Yet another reminder of how much it sucks that Mozilla axed the entire FireFox dev tools team.